BaeLab/STRiker/README.md

 # STRiker

 A Python tool for detecting short tandem repeats (STRs), analyzing motif patterns, and visualizing repeat number distributions in long read sequencing data (e.g., BAM files from Oxford Nanopore sequencing).

 ---

 ## 📦 Features

 - Detects STR motifs from reference sequence (e.g., GRCh38) and aligned BAM files
+- **Multiprocessing support** for significantly faster analysis of multiple genes
 - Generates:
   - PDF reports with:
     - Visualization of STR motifs pattern for each region
     - Kernel Density Estimation (KDE) plots for read lengths for each region
-    - Histograms of repeat numbers for each
-  - Read length KDE plots
-  - Repeat number histograms
+  - Excel files with detailed motif statistics and repeat counts
+  - Coverage analysis reports

 ---